Political families of India: Nehru–Gandhi family

 The Nehru–Gandhi family's involvement with the Congress Party began with Motilal Nehru in the 1920s, when India was still part of the British Empire.
 The family became more influential under his son, Jawaharlal Nehru, who became a prominent figure in India's nationalist movement.
-After Jawaharlal's death, his daughter Indira Gandhi became his political heir (her surname came from her husband, Feroze Gandhi.
+After Jawaharlal's death, his daughter Indira Gandhi became his political heir, whose surname comes from her husband, Feroze Gandhi.
 The Nehru-Gandhi dynasty has dominated the Congress Party since Indian independence in 1947.
 The party was defeated in the 2014 elections, however, and high-level defections took place in Maharashtra, Assam, West Bengal, and Jammu and Kashmir.
 The family still has widespread name recognition.